Rust unit testing: simplify your tests

 fn teardown(self) {}

 - It will take the actual test as a parameter.
 We will pass a closure to the function with the code that we want to run in the test.
-That closure will accept a single parameter, a mutable reference to the context that contains the things that the test needs.
+That closure will accept a single parameter: a mutable reference to the context that contains the resources the test needs.

-- Now in the function, it creates that instance of the context using the associated function
+- Now, in the function, it creates an instance of the context using the associated function

-will not be executed.
-So we need to have a way to catch the panic when it happens, perform the cleanup, and let the panic finish its process.
-We can use, std::panic::catch_unwind to execute the closure.
-This requires that the closure isUnwindSafe
+teardown()will not be invoked.
+So we need a way to catch the panic when it happens, perform cleanup, and let it finish its process.
+We can usestd::panic::catch_unwindto execute the closure.
+This requires that the closure isUnwindSafeand, just in case, we wrap the context in anAssertUnwindSafe.

 This is the code for the function: